 There are several highly regarded high schools in Christchurch.
 Single-sex schools, particularly, are known for academic achievement, though many public co-educational high schools are also esteemed.

 Christchurch is the gateway for most visitors to the South Island, and the city's tourism industry is well-developed.
 Numerous popular attractions nearby make for easy day or weekend trips away from the city.
-Akaroa, Hanmer Springs and Kaikoura have always been popular destinations for a quick getaway.
+Akaroa, Hanmer Springs, and Kaikoura are popular destinations for a quick getaway.

 Climate in Christchurch

 The weather in Christchurch can change rapidly and frequently.
-Locals dress in layers and often grab an extra jacket before leaving the house 'just in case'.
-Christchurch's seasons are relatively mild, but winters can be brutal, as few houses have insulation or central heating.
+Locals dress in layers and often grab an extra jacket before leaving the house, 'just in case'.
+Christchurch's seasons are relatively mild, but winters can be cold, and few houses have insulation or central heating.

 Expats moving to Christchurch can expect welcoming locals, beautiful parks and reserves, and an urban city centre with touches of pre-earthquake architecture, making it an ideal spot to raise a family.